Kenneth Hubbard: Operation Grapple

 No. 49 Squadron was assigned to Air Vice Marshal Wilfrid Oulton's Operation Grapple Task Force to conduct nuclear tests at Christmas Island in the Pacific Ocean as part of the British hydrogen bomb programme.

 No 49 Squadron had eight Valiants, but only four deployed: XD818, piloted by Hubbard, now a Wing Commander; XD822, piloted by Squadron Leader L. D. (Dave) Roberts; XD823, piloted by Squadron Leader Arthur Steele; and XD824, piloted by Squadron Leader Barney Millett.
 The other four Valiants remained at RAF Wittering, where they were used as courier aircraft for bomb components.
 The first mission was flown by Hubbard in XD818, with Millett and XD824 as the "grandstand" observation aircraft.

 The bomb was dropped from 45000 ft off the shore of Malden Island at 10:38 local time on 15 May 1957.
 Hubbard missed the target by just 418 yd.
 He became the first British pilot to drop a live hydrogen bomb.
 From the bomb developers' view, the device turned out to be a failure; its yield was estimated at 300 ktTNT, far below its designed capability.

 Hubbard and his four crew members were awarded the Air Force Cross in the 1957 Birthday Honours.
-His aircraft, Vickers Valiant XD818, is now on display in the Royal Air Force Museum at RAF Cosford.
+His aircraft, Vickers Valiant XD818, is now on display in the Royal Air Force Museum Midlands at RAF Cosford.